srobo/team-emails/SR2019/2019-07-02-kit-chase-round-2.md

 ---
 to: Teams with still outstanding kit
-subject: Outstanding kit - Round 2
+subject: Outstanding kit from SR2019 (second followup)
 ---

 Hello!